-We provide funding to members of the Scottish Health Walk Network working to increase the number of people walking in Scotland.
+We provide funding to members of the Scottish Health Walk Network working to increase and diversify the number of people walking and wheeling in Scotland.

 - Diversify and increase the number of new participants taking part in Health Walks in Scotland